 In the meeting, it is revealed that they believe Richard to be the main problem as he is too hands off, and drinking wine on the job every day.

 Richard is visibly upset and emotional while Jorge apologizes to the staff for his short-comings and promises his staff things will change.

-Gordon knows they need to rebuild the bridges they burned in the community and encourages Richard to make a public statement to the news where he apologizes for calling his neighborhood racist.
+To start doing this, Gordon encourages Richard to make a public statement to the news where he apologizes for calling his neighborhood racist.

 Finally, Gordon’s team transforms the restaurant’s décor, making it more contemporary with pictures from local artists in place of the gaudy pictures that hung there before.

 Gordon also simplified the menu, making it an American menu with a contemporary twist.